rhymus314/rhymus314/README.md

 Done is better than perfect
-so fail fast repeat & upgrade
+so Upgrade with fast fail and feedback